Surgical Procedures: Surgery and Staging for Esophageal Cancer

 - Biopsy: A biopsy takes cells from the cancer, or a piece of the cancer, to see what type of cancer it is and how it behaves.
 A doctor called a pathologist looks at the sample in a laboratory.

-Esophageal cancer spreads to other parts of the body through the tissue, lymph, and blood systems.
-Cancer stage determines how extensive the cancer is, how far it has spread and what treatment course will be recommended.
-Esophageal cancer is described as stages 0 (High-grade dysplasia) through stage IV disease.
+Esophageal cancer is described as stages 0 (High-grade dysplasia) through stage IV (4) disease.
 In addition, grades 1 through 3 describe how abnormal the cancer cells are.

 Surgical Procedures to Treat Esophageal Cancer

 Surgery is often used to treat esophageal cancers.
-The procedure you might have depends on many factors, including the size and location of the cancer.
+The procedure you have depends on many things, like the size and location of the cancer, your health, and your goals for care.
 Your care team will talk to you about your specific procedure.

 Surgical procedures used to treat esophageal cancer include:

 Esophagectomy: Removal of part or all of the esophagus.
-Part of the stomach may also be removed.
-How much of the esophagus is removed depends on many factors, including tumor stage and location.
+Part of the stomach may also be taken out.
+How much of the esophagus is taken out depends on many factors, including tumor stage and location.
 At times, the upper portion of the esophagus is connected to the stomach.
 In this case, part of the stomach acts as the esophagus and is pulled up into the chest or neck area.

-In some cases, a stent will be placed in the esophagus to keep it open.
+In some cases, a stent (a small tube to keep an area open) will be placed in the esophagus to keep it open.

 There are two ways to do an esophagectomy: